Neotys-Labs/helm-neoload-web/doc/sidecar-example/README.md

 This document demonstrates how to setup a simple (no SSL) nginx proxy as sidecar on the frontend and backend Pods.
 It uses the values defined in the section [Side-car containers (experimental)](../../README.md#side-car-containers-experimental).
+An [appendix](#appendix) at the end of this example is covering configuration of SSL at the nginx level.

 ### Updating values file